-To make the wafers, mix the wafer ingredients in a bowl.
+- To make the wafers, mix the wafer ingredients in a bowl.
 On a worktop dusted with flour, shape dough into two 1 1/2 inches diameter logs.
-Wrap logs in a plastic wrap or waxed paper and freeze for a couple of hours, until dough is firm enough to slice into 1/4 inch thick wafers.
+Wrap logs in plastic wrap or waxed paper and freeze for a couple of hours until the dough is firm enough to slice into 1/4-inch thick wafers.

-This recipe imitates the classic trefoil cookies and they are very easy to make.
+This recipe imitates classic trefoil cookies, and they are very easy to make.

 Trefoils are the basis for a number of other Scout cookie recipes such as Tagalongs or Samoas.

 - 1/2 cup sugar

 - 2 cups all-purpose flour